lwiest/VocabularyFox/README.md

 ## How to Add Your Own Quizzes

-It is easy to add your own quizzes to VocabularyFox!
+It is easy to add your own quizzes to _VocabularyFox_!
 * See [instructions in English](doc/VocabularyFox.Instructions.English.pdf).
 * See [instructions in German](doc/VocabularyFox.Instructions.German.pdf).

 ## Technical Footnotes

-* VocabularyFox looks for quizzes in the `quizzes` folder, located in the same folder as the `VocabularyFox.jar` file.
-If VocabularyFox doesn't find this folder, then VocabularyFox automatically creates at this location a `quizzes` folder with a sample quiz.
+* _VocabularyFox_ looks for quizzes in the `quizzes` folder, located in the same folder as the `VocabularyFox.jar` file.
+If _VocabularyFox_ doesn&rsquo;t find this folder, then _VocabularyFox_ automatically creates at this location a `quizzes` folder with a sample quiz.
-* VocabularyFox saves and loads application preferences from the `.preferences_vocabularyfox` file, which is located in the same folder as the `VocabularyFox.jar` file.
-If VocabularyFox doesn't find this file, then VocabularyFox automatically creates it at this location.
+* _VocabularyFox_ saves and loads application preferences from the `.preferences_vocabularyfox` file, which is located in the same folder as the `VocabularyFox.jar` file.
+If _VocabularyFox_ doesn&rsquo;t find this file, then _VocabularyFox_ automatically creates it at this location.

 ## Build Instructions

 ### Prerequisites

 * You are running a Windows (64-bit) system.
-* You have installed Java SDK 8 (or higher) (64-bit) on your system (I used Java SDK 8 (64-bit)).
+* You have installed Java SDK 8 (64-bit) or higher on your system (I used Java SDK 8 (64-bit)).
 * You have installed an Eclipse IDE on your system (I used Eclipse 4.5.0 "Mars" (64-bit)).

 ### Instructions

-1. Download the [project ZIP file](https://github.com/lwiest/VocabularyFox/archive/master.zip) from GitHub.
+1. Download this project&rsquo;s ZIP file from GitHub.
 2. Unzip it to a temporary folder.
-3. **To work with the VocabularyFox source code in your Eclipse IDE**, import the `VocabularyFox` project from the temporary folder to your Eclipse IDE as an import source _General > Existing Projects into Workspace_.
+3. **To work with the _VocabularyFox_ source code in your Eclipse IDE**, import the `VocabularyFox` project from the temporary folder into your Eclipse IDE as an import source _General > Existing Projects into Workspace_.
 4. In the _Project Explorer_ view, right-click _VocabularyFox_ and select _Run As > Java Application_.
-5. The VocabularyFox application starts.
+5. The _VocabularyFox_ application starts.

 ## Porting Tips

-To port VocabularyFox to another platform, apply the following changes:
+To port _VocabularyFox_ to another platform, apply the following changes:

 1. Adjust the font name assigned to variable `Resources.FONT_NAME` (currently `"Calibri"`) to a font available on your platform.
 2. Replace the SWT library `org.eclipse.swt.win32.win32.x86_64_XXX.jar` with the SWT library specific to your platform.
 (The library name follows the pattern `org.eclipse.swt.<platform>_<version>.v<timestamp>.jar`.)